stavnstrup/abok/naf/methodology/08-foundation.md

     should, however, be customised and refined to the organisational ontext.

-f.
-Apply principles where architecture principles are applied to
-    construct models and derive decisions in downstream architectures, requirements and applications.
+6. Apply principles where architecture principles are applied to construct models and derive decisions in downstream architectures, requirements and applications.

     Using architecture principles requires a good understanding on the artefacts that are impacted by them.

-g.
-Manage compliance where architects ensure that the architecture
-    principles are applied properly, and dispensations for deviations may be given.
+7. Manage compliance where architects ensure that the architecture principles are applied properly, and dispensations for deviations may be given.